smaslan/TWM-builds/README.md

 ## Major changes

+- V1.6.1.0, 2019.04.15:
+  - Minor fixes in correction editors.
+  - GUI should work properly when Windows uses decimal comma separator.
+  - Algorithm TWM-WFFT minor fix for differential input (was returning complex values in some cases).
+  - DirectSound driver fixed.

 - V1.6.0.0, 2019.04.04:
   - Fixed 5922 timestamp errors for streaming mode and new selector for different reference clock sources.
   - GNU Octave configuration now includes simple package assistant to avoid using the ".octaverc" startup file.